A Glam Venetian Affaire

 You can also fly from Naples to Venice but it takes the same amount of time and trains are convenient and have free WiFi.

-Once the 30% down payment is made, the trip is non refundable unless there are travel restrictions imposed by the Government of Italy that force the cancellation of the trip.
-In that case, the trip will be moved to a later date.
+Balances are not refundable if you change your mind.
+In case of travel restrictions imposed by the Government of Italy that force the cancellation of the trip we will be moved it to a later date.
 We require all guests to purchase travel insurance that covers unforeseen circumstances which would prevent them from traveling, and this is how you would recover your costs from needing to cancel.
 Please read our Terms and conditions here.

 Most travelers do not need a visa for Italy.
 In cases where a Schengen visa is required it will be issued by the Italy embassy in your country of origin.